 OppenheimerFunds is not undertaking to provide impartial investment advice or to provide advice in a fiduciary capacity.

 The mention of specific companies does not constitute a recommendation by OppenheimerFunds, Inc. Certain Oppenheimer funds may hold the securities of the companies mentioned.
+It should not be assumed that an investment in the securities identified was or will be profitable.
+There is no guarantee that the issuers of stocks will declare distributions in the future, or that distributions will remain at their current levels or increase over time.

 The Alerian MLP Index is a float-adjusted, capitalization-weighted index measuring master limited partnerships, whose constituents represent approximately 85% of total float-adjusted market capitalization.
 The S&P 500 Index is a broad-based measure of domestic stock market performance.
 The Dow Jones Equity All REIT Index is designed to measure all publicly traded real estate investment trusts in the Dow Jones U.S. stock universe classified as equity REITs according to the S&P Dow Jones Indices REIT Industry Classification Hierarchy.
 The Dow Jones Utility Average, also known as the Dow Jones Utilities Index, aims to represent the stock performance of 15 large, well-known U.S. companies within the utilities industry.
 Indices are unmanaged and cannot be purchased directly by investors.
 Index performance is shown for illustrative purposes only and does not predict or depict the performance of any investment.
 Past performance does not guarantee future results.